ang-zeyu/infisearch/README.md

 - **Incremental** Indexing
 - **Customisable** and **Accessible** dropdown / fullscreen popup user [interface](https://morsels-search.com/morsels/search_configuration_styling.html) 🖥️

-Not convinced yet?
-Check out the demos [here](https://morsels-search.com) as well!

 ## Use Cases

 Morsels' aim is to provide an easy to set up, yet feature-rich, and efficient search solution for static sites and/or static site generators.

 The indexing tool supports a few other file formats (`.json`, `.csv`, `.pdf`, `.html`) as well, which can help support more custom data requirements (e.g. linking to another domain).

+Check out the demo at https://morsels-search.com as well!

+## Documentation

+The documentation, which also uses Morsels for its search function,  is available [here](https://morsels-search.com/morsels/getting_started.html).

 ## Getting Started